soobuilds/soobuilds/README.md

 education:  BSc Information Technology · QUEST Nawabshah
 ```

 I'm a curious builder who sits at the intersection of **technology and creativity**.
-I like making things that are both functional *and* beautiful — whether that's a web app, a crochet pattern, or a well-tended plant. 🌿
+I like making things that are both functional *and* beautiful, whether that's a web app, a crochet pattern, or a well-tended plant. 🌿

 ---